arontaupe/aron.petau.net/_posts/2024-01-30-airaspi-build-log.md

 sudo adduser $USER apex
 ```

-verify with
+Verify with

 ```zsh
 lspci -nn | grep 089a
 ```

--- should display the connected tpu
+- should display the connected tpu

 ```zsh
 sudo reboot